-My coolest relic find is an antique lighter that I found in the backyard of a historic office building that was once a school house in the 1800s.
-These lighters were first made in 1920, but I'm not sure exactly how old this one is.
+My coolest relic find is an antique lighter that I detected in the backyard of a historic office building that was once a schoolhouse in the 1800s.
+These lighters were first manufactured in 1920, but I'm not sure exactly how old this one is.

 The lighter was in shallow ground, maybe three inches below the surface.
 I also found an indian head cent not far from the lighter.

 My Metal-Detecting Gear

 I don't use overly expensive metal detecting gear.
 I plan to eventually upgrade my gear, but for now, I currently use the Garrett AT Pro metal detector, along with the Garrett AT pinpointer, to locate my targets in the hole.

 The AT Pro has worked great for me underwater and on land.
 This detector is good for anyone new to the hobby who wants a waterproof machine, but if the all-terrain advantage isn't important, the Garrett Ace 250 is a cheaper alternative that's great for coin hunting.
-The search coil on that detector can still be submerged, but not the control box.
+The search coil on that detector can still be submerged, but the control box cannot.

 © 2018 Matt G.